Furnace Repair FAQs Common Problems and Solutions

-If you call your furnace company their first advice will be to check your thermostat.
+If you call your furnace company their first advice will be to check your thermostat and maybe read this furnace repair FAQ.
 Make sure the heat setting is where the slider is.
 Check the temperature settings.
-The heat won’t kick on unless the home temperature dips below the set temp.
+The heat won't kick on unless the home temperature dips below the set temp.
 Replace the batteries in your unit to be sure the signal to the system is strong.

 RESET YOUR BREAKER